SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/slack.md

 Use this dashboard to:
 * Monitor member activity across workspaces.
-* Identify inactive members that have not accessed the workspace.
+* Identify inactive members that have not accessed the workspace
 * Identify members that do not have two factor authentication enabled

 <img src={useBaseUrl('img/integrations/saas-cloud/Slack_Members.png')} alt="Slack dashboards" />